5 Super fun facts about the Smurfs you should know before catching “Smurfs: The Lost Village”

 In one of the original comics, “The Black Smurfs”, Grouchy was just like any other normal Smurf until he got bitten by the Purple Fly.
 He was infected and became a Purple Smurf zombie that started biting other Smurfs to infect them too.

 This was until Papa Smurf found the cure that saved the whole village.
-Although Grouchy turned back into a Blue Smurf, it is said that he retained the facial expressions of a Purple Smurf (which is grouchy) because he was a Purple Smurf for the longest duration.
+Although Grouchy became blue again, it is said that he retained the facial expressions of a Purple Smurf (which is grouchy) because he was purple for the longest duration.

 #5 The word “Smurf” can be used as a noun, an adjective, a verb or an adverb.

-So, just like Peyo and the world of Smurfs, you can use the word Smurf as a substitute for just about anything.
+So, just like Peyo and the world of Smurfs, you can use it as a substitute for just about anything.
 Just let your imaginations run wild!
 What a Smurfingly good idea!